IoT Based Contactless Body Temperature Monitoring using Raspberry Pi with Camera and Email Alert

 server.quit()

-Then, we create a function to capture the image which is sent via email and also stores the image with data and time.
+Then, we create a function to capture the image that is sent via email and also stores the image with data and time.

 def capture_image():